Your free business.com+ membership unlocks exclusive tech deals and advisor support

 5. Use social media as a crisis communication tool.

 Social media platforms — including X (formerly Twitter), LinkedIn, Facebook, Instagram, Pinterest, Snapchat, TikTok and YouTube — can be excellent crisis communication tools.
-For example, many organizations already use X as a customer support channel and leverage other platforms to monitor customer sentiment and communications.
+For example, many organizations already use X as a customer support channel and leverage other platforms to monitor customer sentiment and online conversations.
 During a crisis, these channels can help you provide timely updates and maintain an open line of communication with customers.

 Crisis intensity typically diminishes over time.
 When things have cooled off, take a step back and evaluate your company’s crisis response.
 Ask the following questions: